 Sound familiar?

-Wedding guest dressing is genuinely one of the more difficult style problems in existence — and not because of the dress itself.
-It's because of the constraints.
+Summer wedding guest attire etiquette in 2026 is more nuanced than it used to be — and not because the rules have multiplied.
+It is because of the constraints.
 You cannot wear white.
 You should not upstage the bride.
 The venue matters.
 The dress code matters.
 The temperature matters.
 The fact that you'll be standing on grass for four hours in heels matters.
 And you have to look good in photographs that will exist forever.

 No pressure.

 This is the guide I wish existed the last time I had a stack of summer wedding invitations and no idea what to do with them.
-Every trend that's actually current in 2026, every dress code decoded, every color question answered, and 20 specific dresses worth buying right now.
+Every trend that's actually current in 2026, every dress code decoded, every color question answered, and 20 specific dresses for wedding guest occasions worth buying right now.

-The Top Summer Wedding Guest Dress Trends for 2026
+Best Summer Wedding Guest Dress Trends 2026 — What Is Actually Worth Wearing

 Before you buy anything, here is what's actually happening in wedding guest fashion this season — sourced from what's showing up on runways, in editorial, and on the real people being photographed outside summer weddings right now.